Lost Pets

 Lost Pet Prevention

-• Secure your pet while traveling.
-Some pets find traveling stressful, and will bolt as soon as the vehicle door is opened.
+- Secure your pet while traveling.
+Some pets find traveling stressful, and they will bolt as soon as the vehicle door is opened.
 Make it a safe ride for both you and your pet by keeping them safely confined in a carrier or restrained using pet-safe travel harnesses that connect to your car’s seat belt.

-• Use appropriate leashes or harnesses for your pet.
+- Use appropriate leashes or harnesses for your pet.
 Before leaving the house for a walk, make sure your pet’s leash or harness is not too loose where it will slip off your pet, and not too thin where it might snap if they tug too hard.
 Buckles should also be checked regularly to make sure they are working well.

-• Train your pet to come when called.
+- Train your pet to come when called.
 Work with your pet regularly so that they know the word “come,” and be sure it is always used in a manner that is non-threatening.
 A pet who is loose outside will most likely NOT come if you yell at them!